 Different laws in the devolved administrations has resulted in a level of confusion on the matter of tail docking.
 The breed specifics and type of work differ between England, Wales and Scotland.

-The recently changed law in Scotland (June 2018) now permits ‘tail shortening by a third’ for the ‘lawful shooting of animal’.
+The recently changed law in Scotland (June 2018) now permits ‘tail shortening by a third’ for the ‘lawful shooting of animals’.
 The law permits this procedure for spaniels or any mix of breeds of spaniels (i.e. sprockers) and HPR breeds and any mix of hunt, point, retriever breeds.
-The procedure must be undertaken by a veterinary surgeon on pups aged 5 days or less.
+The procedure must be undertaken by a veterinary surgeon on pups aged five days or less.
 Evidence must be produced to indicate that the puppies are intended for the ‘lawful shooting of animals’, and a certificate is required for each puppy tail docked.
 The dam’s microchip number is required for the certificate, and the pups may be ‘chipped’ at the same time as tail shortening.

 Wind Farm Advice Note Fossil fuels (coal, gas and oil) are a finite resource, it is therefore essential to find renewable alternatives.
 BASC understands that,

 Shot Sizes Traditionally, different pellet sizes in lead shot have been favoured for different types of shooting, such as: Geese – BB/1/3 Grouse – 6/7

 Coastal Access Coastal Access England Implementation of the England Coastal Path is now well underway.
 Natural England, the government agency responsible, expects to complete work